jzills/SwaggerUIAuthorization/src/README.md

 ![image](../docs/UserSample_1.png)

-#### The same rules that .NET has defined for AuthorizeAttribute's applies
+### The same rules that .NET has defined for an AuthorizeAttribute applies
 - Comma separated roles are evaluated on an OR basis
 - Multiple `AuthorizeAttribute`'s are evaluated on an AND basis
 - An `AllowAnonymousAttribute` bypasses all authorization